Deepika-Sambrekar/My_projects/capstone/Readme.md

 Overview:

-This project involved predicting the success of the first-stage landing of SpaceX Falcon 9 rockets, aimed at aiding a fictional startup looking to compete in the space industry.
+This project involved predicting the success of the first-stage landing of SpaceX Falcon 9 rockets, aimed at aiding a fictional startup named SpaceY, looking to compete in the space industry.
 The focus was on leveraging data science techniques to improve understanding and forecasting of rocket landings.

 Key Features: